kubernetes-sigs/cluster-api-provider-openstack/docs/config.md

 ```

 ## Security Groups
 In machines.yaml, you can specify openstack security groups to be applied to each server in the `securityGroups` section of the YAML.
 You can specify the security group in 3 ways: by ID, by Name, or by filters.
-When you specify a security group by ID or Name, it will always return 1 security group or an error when it finds more than one security group, or no security groups.
-If you want to specify multiple security groups without explicitly listing them, you can use a filter.
+When you specify a security group by ID it will always return 1 security group or an error if it fails to find the security group specified.
+Please note that it is possible to add more than one security group to your machine when using Name or a Filter to specify it.
 The following filters are available to you:

-  - Name
   - TenantID
   - ProjectID
   - Limit